NNB Generation Company

-Nuclear New Build Generation Company (NNB GenCo) is a subsidiary created by EDF Energy to build and then operate two new nuclear power stations in the United Kingdom.
+Nuclear New Build Generation Company (NNB GenCo) is a subsidiary created by EDF Energy to build and then to operate two new nuclear power stations in the United Kingdom.
 The new plants are to be Hinkley Point C and Sizewell C and will eventually produce up to 6.4 GW in total.

-EDF originally entered the UK nuclear industry with the acquisition of British Energy in 2009.
+EDF initially entered the UK nuclear industry with the acquisition of British Energy in 2009.
 At the same time, EDF established NNB GenCo as a separate subsidiary for the construction of additional new nuclear plants.
 Centrica purchased a 20% stake in British Energy from EDF, and also had an option to acquire 20% of NNB GenCo, but on 4 February 2013, Centrica stated it would withdraw from the project.

 The company's plans include building four new nuclear reactors adjacent to existing plants, two at Hinkley Point C in Somerset and two at Sizewell C in Suffolk.
 Framatome's (previously Areva) European Pressurized Reactor is the preferred design for the sites.